Last updated on 28th February 2021

 - Setting up Sabnzbd

-First things first you need to head into Package Center and search for Docker, install it to which ever volume you want, I personally have my apps on a dedicated SSD which keeps things snappy.
+First things first you need to head into Package Center and search for Docker.

 When you first open docker you will be asked if you want to read the help guides, you can choose if you want to do this.
-You will then be greeted by the overview tab, this will give you some overall usage stats for CPU and Memory, and once installed it will list running containers, my 412+ has been upgraded to 2Gb of RAM when it was my main NAS.
+You will then be greeted by the overview tab, this will give you some overall usage stats for CPU and Memory on any containers running.

 Before we proceed any further with downloading and installing containers we need to make sure any shares we have are setup and ready.